craignicol/codecraftuk-sessions/architecting-teams.md

 As a general point, I'm thinking of a team as "the people you work regularly with, usually daily".

-1. How big is your current team, and what is your current goal?
+1. Does your current team have a clear goal that everyone respects?
 1. How do you keep track of your team's goals?
 And the company goals?
-1. How does you team manage risk to and changes to those goals?
+1. How does your team manage risk to and changes to those goals?
 1. How would you describe the best team you've worked on?
 1. What made that team different?
 1. What do you change about your current team?
+1. What makes you feel unsafe in a team?
 1. How well would your current team survive a conflict?
-1. Have you ever felt unsafe in a team?
 1. Should teams change when projects change?
 1. How does the culture of a team change as it grows?
+1. What kinds of diversity should we seek in the teams we work in?
-1. Do you recruit to enforce the current culture or diversify it?
+1. Should we recruit to enforce the current culture or diversify it?
-1. How diverse is your current team?
+1. What one thing can a leader do to make a team great?
+1. Are effective teams a democracy or a dictatorship?